stephenjboughton/AngularNotes/Angular7TutorialNotes.md

         font-style: italic;
     }

-And we define some properties in our component class as so:
+And we define some properties in our component class:

     public successClass = "text-success"
     public hasError = false;